LTH Collar Strategy

 What is a collar on LTH?

 A collar on LTH is the collar strategy applied to LTH (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With LTH stock trading near $33.73, the strikes shown on this page are snapped to the nearest listed LTH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LTH stock at $45.08 on the most recent close, the strikes shown on this page are snapped to the nearest listed LTH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are LTH collar max profit and max loss calculated?